CS126SP20/final-project-agpai2/DEVELOPMENT.md

 5. Link can now attack the monsters.
 Attacking the monsters will cause them to disappear from the screen

 6. Wrote code to decrease Link's health by a point when in contact with the monster

+7. Working on adding an intro screen, which the user can skip or watch completely before playing the game